Only 12 hotels in Málaga have a rooftop pool. Here's every one reviewed, with views, access details, and what to expect before you book.

 Exclusive 15th-floor rooftop pool with panoramic views of Malaga's cathedral and Mediterranean Sea - for hotel guests only.

-Panoramic sea and city views, classic cocktails and Mediterranean bites, with an elegant, upscale rooftop vibe.
+A slim plunge pool, with sweeping sea and city views, and a serene, upscale rooftop vibe.

 The H10 Croma Malaga Rooftop Pool